supervisely-ecosystem/country-roads/README.md

 ## Overview

- `Supervisely Country Roads` is an example project with annotated road scenery, with 1000 images in it.
+ `Country Roads` is an example project with annotated road scenery, with 1000 images in it.

 ![](https://i.imgur.com/2W6DIFm.jpg)

 ## Description

-`Supervisely Country Roads` is a demo dataset, perfect for testing of segmentation models.
+`Country Roads` is a demo dataset, perfect for testing of segmentation models.

 ## Download